-Modernizing Infrastructure: projects to improve operations and increase rail access at the Port of Oakland, including 7th Street Grade Separation, Outer Harbor Intermodal Terminal, and Oakland Army Base transportation components; highway projects and interchange improvements along freight corridors such as I-880, I-80, US-101, I-580, I-680, and State Route 4.
+MODERNIZING INFRASTRUCTURE: Projects to improve operations and increase rail access at the Port of

+Oakland, including 7th Street Grade Separation, Outer Harbor Intermodal Terminal and Oakland Army Base transportation components; highway projects and interchange improvements along freight corridors such as I-880, I-80, U.S. 101, I-580, I-680 and state Route 4.

-- Clean Fuels and Impact Reduction:
+- CLEAN FUELS AND IMPACT

-future program for implementing
+REDUCTION: Future program for

+implementing the recommendations

-the recommendations of the Freight
+of the Freight Emissions Reduction

-Emission Reduction Action Plan and
+Action Plan and developing programs

-developing programs for impact
+for environmental and community

-reduction in neighborhoods with high
+impact reduction in neighborhoods

-levels of freight activity.
+with high levels of freight activity.

+- SMART DELIVERIES AND

+OPERATIONS: Future program

-- Smart Deliveries and Operations: future program for deploying communications infrastructure to increase active traffic management along freight corridors and to/from the Port of Oakland.
+for deploying communications

+infrastructure to increase active traffic

+management along freight corridors

+and to/from the Port of Oakland.

 Strategy Investment (\$ Billions)

 Modernizing Infrastructure \$4.4

 Clean Fuels and Impact Reduction 0.4

-Smart Deliveries and Operations \$0.3
+Smart Deliveries and Operations 0.3